 All that redness.
 It resembled … um … meat.
 Blech.
 It took about 5 years before I could handle eating a steak that didn’t look like something you’d bury a hamster in.

-And once I figured out steaks could be nicely crisp and seared on the outside and warm and tender on the inside without disastrous intestinal consequences … I developed a bit of an addiction.
+And once I figured out steaks could be nicely seared on the outside and warm and tender on the inside without disastrous intestinal consequences … I developed a bit of an addiction.

 And here’s how you do it.